CPME/mathemagic/README.md

 - `cli.py`: Command-line interface for interacting with the calculator

 # TODO
+1. Support for running MCP server with mathemagic installed as a package from pypi
 1. Clean up python output through server (currently outputs in a dict and not pretty)
 1. Improve CLI (make it pretty)
+1. Update spec.md?
 1. Add symbolic math support
 1. Add linear algebra support
 1. Update to use openrouter